tanaikech/ggsrun/README.md

                 - -> Get Script ID (**This is the project ID.**)
     1. When a project is downloaded, the filename of HTML file had become ``.gs``.
 This bug was modified.

+* v1.3.1 (September 15, 2017)

+    1. Recently, when scripts on local PC is uploaded to Google Drive as a new project, the time to create on Google became a bit long.
+(I think that this is due to Google Update.)
+Under this situation, when the script is uploaded, the timeout error occurs while the new project is created using the script.
+So the time until timeout of fetch was modified from 10 seconds to 30 seconds.
+By this, when the script is uploaded, no error occurs and the information of the created project is shown.
+        - You can create a new project on Google Drive using scripts on local PC.
+The sample command is ``ggsrun u -f sample.gs1,sample2.gs,sample3.html -pn newprojectname``

 ## Server
 * v1.0.0 (April 24, 2017)